redeemefy/pull/README.md

 - Clone the repo.
 - `src/app/` create a folder `environments`.
 - Inside `environments` create file `environment.ts`.
+- Go to [www.firebase.com](www.firebase.com) and create a new project.
-- Add the following content to the file...
+- Copy the database credentials to the file you just created...

 ```
 export const environment = {